-*Editors note: this article was originally Published In September 2017, since then Immigration NZ have amended the visa pay thresholds twice more.
-Therefore, we have updated the figures in this article to reflect the figures as of the 26th of November 2018.
+This article was originally published In September 2017, since then Immigration NZ has amended the visa pay thresholds twice more.
+Therefore, we have updated the figures in this article to reflect the figures as of the 12th of August 2019.

 What do these changes mean for immigrants?

 If you’re seeking residence, claiming points from your work experience has also become a lot harder.
 Most of my clients find it a challenge to document their work experience in a manner that meets the new standards.
-The kinds of job descriptions that were previously used in order to create successful visa applications will probably no longer be adequate to prove that past work experience is skilled.
+The kinds of job descriptions that were previously used in order to create successful visa applications to work in New Zealand will probably no longer be adequate to prove that past work experience is skilled.

 Changes to the length of a work visa also make the path to residence more difficult.
 Those seeking work visas in lower-skilled roles will be given yearly visas (provided the employer can satisfy a labour market test) but only up to a maximum of 3 years.
-At the end of that period the applicant will need to leave the country for a full year before again seeking a visa for the same job.
-Alternatively, if they wish to remain in New Zealand, they will need to apply for a work visa for a higher-skilled role.
+At the end of that period, the applicant will need to leave the country for a full year before again seeking a visa for the same job.
+Alternatively, if they wish to remain in New Zealand, they will need to apply for a skilled migrant category visa.

 What do these changes mean for employers who wish to hire an immigrant?